astroumd/lmtoy/docs/parameters.md

 * SRC_OBSNUM_0_wf.fits  - SEQ waterfall for band 0 - in case there are > 1 band (e.g. 1MM and OMA)
 * SRC_OBSNUM_1_wf.fits  - SEQ waterfall for band 1
 * rsr.99862.badlags - RSR bad lags used for spectra
-* README_files.md - explanation of the files in this directory
+* README_files.md - explanation of all files in this directory
 * README.html - the entry point for the summary table (index.html needs to symlink to this)

 there are many more, most of them instrument specific, but this is the basic structure.
-The **README_files.md** is written by the pipeline to explain their contents.
+The **README_files.md** is written by the pipeline to explain their contents, and should always contain all used filenames.

 ## 1. Generic